Labour will not nationalise rail, water or energy, Rachel Reeves says

 Asked to confirm whether she had just dropped the commitments, she said: "They were a commitment in a manifesto that secured our worst results since 1935.
 We have scrapped the 2019 manifesto.

 "That is not the starting point.
-We're setting out distinct policies under Keir Starmer, the plans today around industrial strategy, my commitments around a climate investment pledge, our plans to buy, make, and sell and more in Britain, reforms to the business rate system.
+We're setting out distinct policies under Keir Starmer, the plans today around industrial strategy, my commitments around a climate investment pledge, our plans to buy, make, and sell more in Britain, reforms to the business rate system.

 "Those are the policies that will be going into the next election under Keir Starmer, not the policies of 2019."